Foursk-main/eh/README.md

     }
 }

-// use the EhEvent.fromClass instantiator, and give it your class const PersonEvent = EhEvent.fromClass(Person);
+// use the EhEvent.fromClass instantiator, and pass it your class const PersonEvent = EhEvent.fromClass(Person);

 // API is similar to global eh, but without event names